danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 This post focuses on one of those choices: computing PostgreSQL tsvectors at query time.
 It’s an easy trap to fall into, because it works so well, until it doesn’t.

-To keep the example concrete and reproducible, I’ll use a deliberately simplified Recipe app and focus only on searching recipe titles.
-The real application was more complex, but the performance issue discussed here shows up even in the simplest possible setup.

 Before diving in, I'll also mention what we *didn't* do:

 * We'd already tried an AI/RAG-style approach (retrieval-augmented generation) earlier, embedding records into a vector store and letting a model generate search-like responses.
 The results were unpredictable and hard to explain — especially for business users who expected consistent matches.
 So we went back to traditional full-text search where we could reason about ranking and performance.